 Best Brunch: Freemans

 Located off Chrystie Street in a place dubbed “Freeman Alley,” Freemans has a way of making you feel hip before you even walk in.
 This place is home to my favorite bloody mary in the entire world, and one time I was there I had the pleasure of sitting across from Michael Cera.
-If you don’t get the artichoke dip, you lose.
+If you don’t order poached eggs, you lose.
+If you don’t get the artichoke dip, I don’t want to know you.

 Sceney But Tasty: Catch